 - A chef may only compete in one Taste of Elegance competition per year.

 - The competition will be limited to 12 chefs.
-The winner is invited to an expenses-paid trip to the 2017 Pork Summit, to be held in late March at the Culinary Institute of America in St. Helena, CA. If the winner cannot attend, 2nd place is eligible.
+The winner will be invited to an exclusive, expenses-paid trip to the 2018 National Pork Summit.
+If the winner cannot attend, 2nd place is eligible.

-NEW!
-Each contestant will prepare a main entrée utilizing the Pork Tenderloin Cut.
-Pork tenderloin is the muscle that runs alongside the backbone, is one of the most tender cuts of pork and is the perfect canvas for many flavors.
+- NEW!
+Each contestant will prepare a main entrée utilizing the cut Country Style Ribs from the Loin.
+Country Style Ribs from the loin are to be prepared from the blade end of the loin and can be bone-in or boneless.
+Specifications will be provided to all registered chefs.
 The contest requires the use of this cut as the main ingredient in the entrée.
 At least 4 oz. should be used in the judging plate.
 Other pork cuts may be used in addition to compliment the dish.

-- Each contestant is responsible for furnishing all recipe ingredients, cooking utensils, chafing dishes; three plates for presentation to the judges and one plate for presentation at the reception that evening.
+- Each contestant is responsible for furnishing all recipe ingredients, cooking utensils and chafing dishes along with three plates for presentation to the judges and one plate for presentation at the reception that evening.
 Each competing chef will receive a $200 stipend to offset their pork costs after completing the competition.

 - It is encouraged that the pork entrée submitted for competition also be featured on the chef’s menu in his/her establishment.
-We are looking for a consumer-friendly entrée.
+It could be a limited time offer.
+We are looking for a consumer-friendly and menu worthy entrée.

-- Contestants must submit recipes to the Iowa Pork Producers Association no later than Jan.
-10, 2017.
-The recipe will not be published.
+- Registered contestants must submit recipes to the Iowa Pork Producers Association no later than Jan.
+8, 2018.
+The recipe will not be published, but will be evaluated in the judging room.
 Recipes must be e-mailed in a Microsoft Word document so the format can be edited for the judging binders.
 Your recipe will not be altered.
 You must follow the recipe you submitted during the contest – no changes will be permitted after submission.
 Measurements are not necessary in your submission.
 Step-by-step preparation methods and all ingredients are required.

 - A short biography also must be submitted by Jan.
-10, 2017, for use in the contest program and post-promotion.
+8, 2018, for use in the reception program and post-promotion.

 - Contestants will be utilizing the Wells Fargo Arena kitchen to prepare their judging plates and samples.
 Judging will take place near the kitchen and the reception will take place in the Iowa Events Center conference space.
-Chefs will be assigned hot holding cabinets to transport samples to the reception area.
-Kitchen workspaces must be cleaned before leaving for the reception.
+Chefs will be assigned and responsible for hot holding cabinets to transport their samples to the reception area.
+Kitchen work spaces must be cleaned before leaving for the reception.

 - Contestants will have access to a stove, oven, steamer, flat top grill, fryer and walk-in cooler.
-For kitchen questions, contact Ali Brackett with the Iowa Events Center at 515.564.8249.
+For kitchen questions, contact Ali Brackett with the Iowa Events Center at 515.564.8249 or Ali_Brackett@comcastspectacor.com.

 - Contestants are required by the Iowa Events Center to wear appropriate chef attire including chef’s hats – ball caps are not allowed.
 The Iowa Events Center has specific rules for using colored cutting boards for raw versus cooked product.
 Contestants will follow these rules and sign a participation agreement with the Iowa Events Center before using their kitchen space.